I’ve found from working with many new attending physicians and physician spouses that when it comes to finances, they usually feel very alone.

 There may be physicians or physician spouses in the Financial Residency group that have not heard of the communities that Curtis, Donna and Lara are involved in building.
 I asked them to tell me about their groups.

-Donna indicates that The Physician Family community is a community inside of a community.
+Donna indicates that The Physician Family Community is a community inside of a community.
 Physician Family Magazine was created by the American Medical Association Alliance in 2013.
 The roots of the American Medical Association Alliance are a sister organization to the AMA started in 1924.

 The magazine was created to reach more physicians and physician spouses.
 Then came the external publication that was made available free online.
 There is also a closed Facebook group that is called Physician Family Community, which provides resources for the members.

-Lara said to go to the Apple Podcast Page and scroll through the reviews.
+Lara said to go to the Married to Doctors Apple Podcast Page and scroll through the reviews.
 Listeners to Lara’s podcast see the magic in the honesty.
 It is a safe place, where physicians or physician spouses will see a reflection of their lives in a (sometimes) humorous way.
 Lara attempts to address the challenges in a positive and helpful manner.

 Curtis started looking for a community four years ago.
 He couldn’t find it.
 So, he started his Facebook group for men.
 His wife is in a group for physician moms.
 He partners with other groups like Financial Residency, to bring resources together.
 The goal is to strengthen physician friendships, families and marriages.